 It’s a clear vantage point for the surrounding area and you can see for miles.
 On our visit we noticed the tallest side of the castle is looking a bit like the Tower of Pisa, but without the scaffolding.
 I’m not sure it will last the next two hundred years.

-Continuing east on your Thames Estuary walk you reach Leigh-on-Sea, the home town of Dame Helen Mirren, and where the ‘coastal’ walk really begins.
+The second Thames Estuary walk is from Leigh-on-Sea, the home town of Dame Helen Mirren, and where the ‘coastal’ walk really begins.
 It’s a quaint little town that seems to have three distinct areas.
 You could make the climb from the station to the high street and spend your time meandering in and out of quirky, independent shops, boutiques and cafes, splashing some cash and enjoying the friendly atmosphere.
 It’s like a tiny Brighton in the summer (without the miles of sand, of course), and, as strange as it sounds, I personally love the street lamps!

 If you don’t fancy walking the whole way to the high street, the hills up from the train station offer beautiful views across the estuary.
 Benches in patches of green, decorated by bright flowers, face the river.
 Although beside a main road, it’s uncannily peaceful.
 Sometimes, the colours of the land and water blend into a perfect pallet.